Peyton Manning: 2014 season: NFL all-time leader in passing touchdowns

-2015 season: Last season and Super Bowl 50 championship
+2015 season: Super Bowl 50 championship

 After much speculation, Manning announced in the offseason that he would return for his 18th season in the NFL, this time under his fifth head coach, Gary Kubiak.
 In the season opener against the Baltimore Ravens, Manning's play seemed to have deteriorated, going 24–40 for 175 yards and one interception, but a pick-six by cornerback Aqib Talib and late interception by Darian Stewart aided the Broncos in their 19–13 victory.
 On November 1, against the Green Bay Packers, he finished with a season-high 340 passing yards and an interception in the dominant 29–10 victory.
 The Broncos got off to a dominant 7–0 start to the season; however, the streak ended in a loss at Indianapolis, losing 27–24.
 During that winning streak and the loss in Indianapolis, Manning played better, throwing over 250 yards and nine touchdowns in six of the seven games.
 However, he never had a game without an interception, bringing his 8-game TD–INT ratio to 9–13, and the Broncos needed a hardworking defense for victories.

-In Week 10, in the second divisional game against Kansas City, the game's biggest highlight was Manning breaking Brett Favre's record for career passing yards with a four-yard pass to running back Ronnie Hillman in the first quarter.
+In week 10, in the second divisional game against Kansas City, the game's biggest highlight was Manning breaking Brett Favre's record for career passing yards with a four-yard pass to running back Ronnie Hillman in the first quarter.
 Despite the accomplishment, however, Manning went 5-for-20 for 35 yards and four interceptions with a 0.0 passer rating before Kubiak benched him during the third quarter.
 Brock Osweiler filled in for Manning for the rest of the game as the Broncos lost 29–13.
-Manning's record lasted until the 2018 season when Drew Brees broke it in Week 5 against the Washington Redskins.
+Manning's record lasted until the 2018 season when Drew Brees broke it in week 5 against the Washington Redskins.
 A day later, sources said that Manning suffered a bout of plantar fasciitis.
-It was later announced that the injury would keep him out of Week 11, making it the first time he missed a game in a season he played.
-Osweiler replaced Manning and performed well in a 17–15 win over the Chicago Bears, leading to questions about whether Manning would keep his role when healthy in a Week 12 showdown against the New England Patriots.
+It was later announced that the injury would keep him out of week 11, making it the first time he missed a game in a season he played.
+Osweiler replaced Manning and performed well in a 17–15 win over the Chicago Bears, leading to questions about whether Manning would keep his role when healthy in a week 12 showdown against the New England Patriots.
 The next day, Kubiak, citing Manning's injuries, announced that Osweiler would start against New England.
 On December 15, it was announced that Osweiler would make his fifth consecutive start, against the Pittsburgh Steelers, even though Manning returned to practice and the Broncos went seven straight quarters without scoring a touchdown on offense.
 The Broncos were 4–2 in six games without Manning, giving them an 11–4 record heading into the final week of the regular season.